 - Easy to maneuver

 - Some player may find it lacks power

 Onix Sub-Zero Paddle Review

 Up until recently, graphite paddles always had either an aluminum, Nomex or polymer core.
-The Sub-Zero paddle is first in category with their new patent pending Ribtec ™ Core technology.
-The one- piece construction delivers increased stability and boosts power with a grid patterned rib structure that connects the two paddle faces.
+The Sub-Zero paddle is first in the category with their new patent-pending Ribtec ™ Core technology.
+The one-piece construction delivers increased stability and boosts power with a grid patterned rib structure that connects the two paddle faces.